Saturday, October 08, 2005

 So far, the virus has only killed about 60 people — mostly poultry workers — because as of now it doesn't spread easily from person to person.
-The fear is that H5N1 will mutate to spread easily, which would be catastrophic because it is so different from annual flu strains that people have no natural immunity to it.
+The fear is that H5N1 will mutate to spread easily, which would be catastrophic.
+Because it is so different from annual flu strains, humans have no natural immunity to it.

-Whereas the global mortality rate from the 1918 outbreak was estimated at 2.5%–5% of the population, the avian bird flu presently has a 50% mortality rate.
+Whereas the global mortality rate from the 1918 outbreak was estimated at 2.5 percent–5 percent of the population, the avian bird flu presently has a 50 percent mortality rate.

 World heath officials appear to be genuinely concerned.

 This week President Bush commented on the worrisome potential of H5N1.
 Then Health and Human Services Secretary Mike Leavitt, the administration's top health official, said that "no one in the world is ready" for a potentially catastrophic outbreak of Avian bird flu.
 He added that U.S. officials and their counterparts around the globe recognize that a pandemic is possible and are working hard on ways to protect people from it.